Gdoc/Admin

 Let’s look at this comparison in the chart.
 Fossil fuels and biomass kill many more people than nuclear and modern renewables per unit of electricity.
 Coal is, by far, the dirtiest.

 Even then, these estimates for fossil fuels are likely to be very conservative.
-They are based on power plants in Europe, which have good pollution controls, and are based on older models of the health impacts of air pollution.
+They are based on power plants in Europe, which have good pollution controls, and older models of the health impacts of air pollution.
 As I discuss in more detail at the end of this article, global death rates from fossil fuels based on the most recent research on air pollution are likely to be even higher.

-Our perceptions of the safety of nuclear energy are strongly influenced by two accidents: Chernobyl in Ukraine in 1986, and Fukushima in Japan in 2011.
+Our perceptions of the safety of nuclear energy are strongly influenced by two accidents: Chernobyl in Ukraine in 1986 and Fukushima in Japan in 2011.
 These were tragic events.
-However, compared to the millions that die from fossil fuels every year the final death tolls were very low.
-To calculate the death rates used here I assume a death toll of 433 from Chernobyl, and 2,314 from Fukushima.4 If you are interested in this, I look at how many died in each accident in detail in a related article.
+However, compared to the millions that die from fossil fuels every year, the final death tolls were very low.
+To calculate the death rates used here, I assume a death toll of 433 from Chernobyl and 2,314 from Fukushima.4 If you are interested in this, I look at how many died in each accident in detail in a related article.

 Finally, we have solar and wind.
-The death rates from both of these sources are low, but not zero.
-A small number of people die in accidents in supply chains – ranging from helicopter collisions with turbines; fires during the installation of turbines or panels; and drownings on offshore wind sites.
+The death rates from both of these sources are low but not zero.
+A small number of people die in accidents in supply chains – ranging from helicopter collisions with turbines, fires during the installation of turbines or panels, and drownings on offshore wind sites.

 People often focus on the marginal differences at the bottom of the chart – between nuclear, solar, and wind.
 This comparison is misguided: the uncertainties around these values mean they are likely to overlap.

-Nuclear energy, for example, results in 99.9% fewer deaths than brown coal; 99.8% fewer than coal; 99.7% fewer than oil; and 97.6% fewer than gas.
+Nuclear energy, for example, results in 99.9% fewer deaths than brown coal, 99.8% fewer than coal, 99.7% fewer than oil, and 97.6% fewer than gas.
 Wind and solar are just as safe.

 Putting death rates from energy in perspective